unbit/uwsgi-docs/tutorials/SerializingAccept.rst

 Born as multiprocess-only, apache had to always deal with the thundering herd problem and they solved it using SysV ipc semaphores.

+(Note: apache is really smart about that, when it only needs to wait on a single file descriptor, it only calls accept() taking advantage of modern kernels anti-thundering herd policies)

 Even on modern Apache releases, stracing one of its process you will see something like that (it is a Linux system):

 .. code-block:: c